 Local business support created generous and notable donations, some as high as £50,000, from a range of local businesses, charity and heritage organisations.

-A raffle set up by members of the community through the Save Madeira Terraces Raffle Group Facebook Page received more than 600 prize donations from local businesses.
+A raffle set up by members of the community, through the Save Madeira Terraces Raffle Group Facebook page, received more than 600 prize donations from local businesses.

 crowdfunders backed the campaign